osheanlee/osheanlee.github.io/content/blog/3-EEandBQ.md

     )
 ```

 The elements inside `product_id IN()` are the IDs.
+If you wish to download only one imagery, just change `product IN (...)` to `product_id = image_id_of_your_choice.`

 Once done, donwload your table as a csv.
-On
+We are actually only interested with the `base_url` column from our BQ table.
+Copy the contents of the `base_url` column and put them in a notepad.

+## Using the Google Cloud SDK

+Open your Google Cloud SDK Shell, and once you are in the terminal, enter the command `type C:\<directory where the notepad.txt is> | gsutil -m cp -r -I <directory where you want to save the files`.

+And...that's it!
+Just wait for the download to finish, but you will notice that it is a lot faster than using the EarthExplorer Bulk Downloader.